 The most famous of the Lions’ Victorian sportsmen was Jim Valentine, still arguably the most famous “Lion” that ever lived and who served Swinton for 21 years from 1883.
 Valentine’s finest hour came when he led his Lions to a Challenge Cup Final success over bitter rivals Salford at Fallowfield in 1900.
 By then Swinton had reluctantly joined the fledgling Northern Union, albeit a year after the new code’s formation in 1895.
 Only a financial crisis had enforced Swinton’s defection from the Rugby Union to which they had hitherto been staunchly loyal.
 As for Valentine he was incredibly killed by lightning whilst on holiday at Barmouth in 1904.
 Amazingly his all-time club record haul of 300 tries still to this day beats his nearest challenger by over a hundred.

 Peacetime brought about the shrewdest of gambles by the Lions’ directors who had managed to reign in the support of local businessmen.
+These businessmen included those in charge of the town’s principle employers, such as coal mining magnate Andrew Knowles and builders Jonathan Gerrard & Co Ltd. These business leaders, and local political leaders, understood the prestige that a successful local rugby club would bring to Swinton, and how that might benefit the town’s economy as a whole.
 The signings of Hector Halsall from Wigan, a centre and future inspirational captain, and Albert Jenkins, a brilliant Welsh half-back, provided the catalyst.
 Throughout the 1920s the Lions got better and better until at last they won their first Lancashire Cup in 1925 before recapturing the Challenge Cup in 1926.
 They followed this with their first-ever Championship in 1927, and then in 1928 the team reached its zenith securing all five available trophies – a feat unique in the history of the sport.
 Crowds in excess of 20,000 were commonplace at Chorley Road where the fans marvelled at the skills of Welsh half-back Billo Rees, and the brothers Bryn and Jack Evans, all of them Great Britain internationals.

 A rent dispute in 1928 caused the club to search for pastures new so they reluctantly vacated Chorley Road and built a new stadium just off Station Road on former allotments, taking the old stands with them.
 In March 1929, a 22,000 crowd saw the Lions defeat Wigan 9-3 in the first match on their new turf.